tebru/doctrine-encryption-bundle/README.md

     composer require tebru/doctrine-encryption-bundle

 ## Usage
-Set the type annotation to `encrypted` on your entity property
+Set the column annotation type to `encrypted` on your entity property

     @ORM\Column(type="encrypted")